k-burger/tangles_in_pop_gen/README.md

 xs = np.transpose(your_data.G[0])           # get diploid genotype matrix
 data = data_types.Data(xs=xs)               # embed data in tangles framework
 ```
-4. Preprocess data: If your data comes with an extra panel file to specify
+4. Preprocess data: Preprocess data: If your data comes with an extra panel file to
-the sampling location of each individual, make sure that your data and the panel
-file has the same sorting.
+specify the sampling location of each individual, make sure that your data and the panel file have the same sorting.
 Load the panel file
 ```python
 panel_df = pd.read_csv('your_panel_file', delimiter='\t')
 pop_membership = np.array(panel_df['pop'])